smartcontractkit/documentation/src/pages/chainlink-nodes/resources/connecting-to-a-remote-database.md

 ## Obtain Information About Your Database

 In order to connect to a remote database, you must obtain information about the database and the server.
-Take note of the following details for your database:
+Note the following database details so you can use them to configure your Chainlink node later:

 - Server hostname or IP
 - Port
 - Username